igor-m/Risc-V-on-FPGA-experiments/README.md

  - modded up5k.pcf with UPduino externa 4MB flash wiring

-Included myrudo.c 125kB large C test for testing full 128kB of SPRAM Included myrudo.bin for flashing into the flash from 0x100000 (1MB)
+Included myrudo.c 125kB large C test for testing full 128kB of SPRAM

+Included myrudo.bin to be flashed into the flash from 0x10_0000 (1MB)